Brocklii/Brocklli.github.io/_posts/2018-01-01-code-graveyard.md

 excerpt_separator: <!--more-->
 ---

 This is my collection of all my old coding projects from college that were so small or long ago that I can't really remember them too much.
 Because of this they will likely have no description, but some may have a small description because I was really into the project or it made me cry and gave me headaches, haha!
-Feel free to browse around and copy paste them into your IDE or text editor to play around with and try to get it running.
+Feel free to browse around and copy paste them into your IDE or text editor to play around with and maybe try to get it running.
 I make no promises these work out of the box because the Computer Science Department was very particular, they wanted things to run on their machines and for their classes.
-Anyways, I hope you enjoy :)
+Anyways, I hope you enjoy :) This is more a box of memories for me and is a lot to go through so this will probably always be a work in progress and will likely never be finished with mostly missing information.
+But feel free to browse around and if there's something you like don't hesitate to reach out!

 <!--more-->